-The full length mirrored door at the front of the Oliver is the access to the bathroom.
-Turn the knob vertically to unlock the door and pull toward you to open.
+The full-length mirrored door at the front of the Oliver is the access to the bathroom.

 BATH FAUCET/SHOWER: Inside, you will see that the sink faucet doubles as your shower wand, by extending the metal hose and attaching the wand to the holder on the wall.